Nature Summer Camp 2023

 We will ask you to come out of the car, and meet one of your children’s counselors to sign your child out.
 Please ensure that you have provided a list of all potential people who will be picking up your child.
 We can’t release a child to someone who is not on the list.

-Our counselors are busy preparing for the day before 8:45, and need time in the afternoon for cleaning up and additional prep the next day, so we ask you to please not drop off your children early or pick them up late.
-We ask that you please park in the parking lot when pick up your child/ren.
+Our counselors are busy preparing for the day before 8:45, and need time in the afternoon for cleaning up and additional prep the next day, so please do not drop off your children early or pick them up late.
 There will be a lot of activity at these times, so please drive slowly and carefully, and be aware while leaving the car.

 Counselors in Training and Junior Counselors